ChiNonsoHenry16/Classification-Predicition_of-Coronary_Flow_Reserve-Using_Clinical-Risk-Factors/README.md

 NOTE: These results are to be submitted to the International Journal of Cardiology.

-# Issues and Limitation -
+# Issues and Limitation
 * Prdictions did not entirely work because while the evaluation metrices are printed after training and testing, the R square values are negative showing the models are not really learning enough.
 * While classifciation worked and printed beautiful accuracies and everything, the SHAP global feature importance plots showed that the risk factors did not fully contribute to the classification.
 * The conclusion is that these clinical risk factors have no predictive power for CFR.

+Next Steps
+* Regenerate the synthetic datasets to have predictive power.

 References